Sitecore/jss/docs/data/routes/docs/fundamentals/services/overview/en.md

 As of JSS 18.0.0, the recommended method for customizing/extending a front-end JSS service is to:

 1. extend the service itself, followed by
-2. using your new service in the service factory.
+2. using your new service in a service factory.